From Miraval to Ventana: Our 7 Favorite Hyatt Award Sweet Spots From Miraval to Ventana: Our 7 Favorite Hyatt Award Sweet Spots

 Understanding the World of Hyatt Award Chart

-First, we need to go over how the Hyatt award chart works.
-Unlike other award programs — such as IHG and Marriott — which use dynamic pricing, the Hyatt award chart simplifies redemptions and makes it easier to find properties with outsized value.
+First, we need to review how the Hyatt award chart works.
+Unlike other award programs, such as IHG and Marriott, which use dynamic pricing, Hyatt maintains an award chart, though it has also changed in recent years.

 Hyatt assigns a category to each of its properties.
-There are eight categories, and each is broken down into off-peak, standard, and peak pricing.
-Further, each category has pricing for standard and premium suites, as well as club-level rooms with access to the hotel's lounge.
-The rates for each are listed in our chart below.
+There are eight award categories, each broken down into off-peak, standard, and peak pricing.
+Further, each category has pricing for standard and premium suites and club-level rooms with access to the hotel's lounge.
+The rates for each are listed in our chart below:

 15,0003,500 / 6,5007,0008,00010,000